-Farmington Rejects Rezoning Requests
+Farmington rejects rezoning requests

 The council's March 8 agenda included two rezoning ordinances.

 The second rezoning ordinance came because of an appeal from the planning commission.
-The commission turned down a request to rezone 10.5 acres on the east side of Highway 170 and north of the Highway 170/Wolfdale intersection from R-1 to R-2/MF-1 (duplexes only).
+The commission turned down a request to rezone 10.5 acres on the east side of Arkansas 170 and north of the Arkansas 170/Wolfdale intersection from R-1 to R-2/MF-1 (duplexes only).
 The owner appealed the decision and asked to rezone all the land from R-1 to R-2.

-Cox Development submitted both requests to rezone the properties, located on different sides of Highway 170.
+Cox Development submitted both requests to rezone the properties, located on different sides of Arkansas 170.

 Motion To Read Fails